Riding the Trend or Protecting Profits | Tenet Healthcare Corporation (THC)

 THC’s Market Performance

-THC stocks went up by 7.59% for the week, with a monthly drop of -9.55% and a quarterly performance of -6.21%, while its annual performance rate touched 129.79%.
-The volatility ratio for the week stands at 3.23% while the volatility levels for the past 30 days are set at 3.45% for Tenet Healthcare Corporation.
-The simple moving average for the period of the last 20 days is -0.41% for THC stocks with a simple moving average of 6.57% for the last 200 days.
+THC stocks went up by 6.87% for the week, with a monthly jump of 4.59% and a quarterly performance of -2.74%, while its annual performance rate touched 173.32%.
+The volatility ratio for the week stands at 5.78% while the volatility levels for the past 30 days are set at 4.03% for Tenet Healthcare Corporation.
+The simple moving average for the period of the last 20 days is 7.26% for THC stocks with a simple moving average of 12.77% for the last 200 days.

 Analysts’ Opinion of THC